top of page

 Nonessential (background): The program included the new Scorsese movie, which we had already seen.

 As I said before, the distinction between essential and nonessential clauses reflects the semantic differences.
+For example, compare the following sentences:

-She loved to talk about her sister who lived in Paris and her younger brother. [= She has more than one sister.]
+She loved to talk about her sister who lived in Paris and her younger brother.

-She loved to talk about her sister, who lived in Paris, and her younger brother. [= She has only one sister.]
+She loved to talk about her sister, who lived in Paris, and her younger brother.

 He closed the door and handed his keys to the attendant, who was standing next.